opensciencegrid/images/opensciencegrid/xrootd-standalone/README.md

            --name xrootd_standalone opensciencegrid/xrootd-standalone:stable &
     ```

-1. If you want to do specific mappings of X509 DN to linux users or VOMS extension to linux users in the container you can create grid-mapfiles and voms-map-files and mount them like this:
+1. (Optional) Create specific mappings of x509 DN or VOMS Extensions to linux users inside the container you can create grid-mapfiles and voms-map-files and mount them like this:

     ```